Help Prevent Suicide

 Help for Someone You Know

-Learn how to recognize the warning signs when someone’s at risk—and what you can do to help.
+Learn how to recognize the warning signs when someone’s at risk—and what action steps you can take.
 If you believe someone may be in danger of suicide:

 - Call 911, if danger for self-harm seems imminent.